 Research Concentration Areas

-- Principles for correctness and security properties: focuses on developing basic principles to determine the security and performance properties of software systems, the conditions under which these properties hold, and the methods used to prove these properties of interest for systems.
+- Principles for correctness and security properties: focuses on developing basic principles to determine the security and performance properties of software & hardware systems, the conditions under which these properties hold, and the methods used to prove these properties of interest for systems.
 Of particular interest are issues involving networked systems adapting to dynamic conditions and threats.

 - Trusted network computing: focuses on protocols and network configurations that provide a trusted network environment for federated, heterogeneous and distributed computing.
 It includes the development of new, efficient, provable secure communication protocols, alternative network architectures and new approaches to securing the end hosts.
 These require better accountability, manageability and performance despite adversarial efforts to disrupt and compromise the network.

 - Secure information management, sharing and interaction: focuses on developing fundamental advancements for secure information sharing between information producers and consumers.
 As information needs to be shared more widely, it is more susceptible to being compromised, intercepted, modified or fabricated.
 There is a need for new policy languages and frameworks for federated systems, especially in coalition environments where trust is not fully guaranteed and flexibility of action is needed.

 - Integrity of cyber-physical systems: focuses on the security of information and processes in systems that involve a tight control and coordination between computational and physical devices, which includes many embedded real-time systems.
 Problems occur in both ensuring security properties at the boundaries between cyber and physical components, and ensuring or enforcing any security properties for the physical components.
 Components of both types must be able to generate, share and compute with security-relevant information using a model that enforces a consistent set of security policies.